 The Maynard Historical Commission’s mission is to preserve, protect and develop the historic and archaeological assets of the community; ensure that the goals of historic preservation are considered in the planning and future development of the community.

 The Commission typically meets third Tuesday of every month starting at 7:00 in the Trustees Room of the Maynard Public Library.
 This is not a “regular” schedule so please check the meeting calendar to confirm our next meeting.

 News and Updates

-The Maynard Historical Commission and the Town of Maynard would like to extend to you a special invitation to attend the Dedication Ceremony of the Glenwood Cemetery Perimeter Iron Fence.
-This historic replica fence project was almost 20 years in the making and was funded by a grant from the Community Preservation Act as well as funds from the town’s perpetual care fund.
+The Maynard Historical Commission and the Town of Maynard recently completed the Glenwood Cemetery Perimeter Iron Fence project.
+This historic replica fence was almost 20 years in the making and was funded by a grant from the Community Preservation Act as well as funds from the town’s perpetual care fund.
 The original fence was erected in the 1930s as a Works Project Administration (WPA) project.
 Glenwood Cemetery is listed on the National Register of Historical Places.

 - Mar 26, 2013 – The Maynard Historical Commission is pleased to announce the Historical House Plaque Program for residences in Maynard.
 Learn more.

 - Mar 27, 2013 – The Maynard Historical Commission is pleased to announce the availability of the historical “Walk Maynard” tours.
 Visit our web page and try out the five walking tours that highlight the history of the town.

 - Glenwood Cemetery Fence Restoration (a completed CPA-funded project)

 - Town Scale Restoration (a completed CPA-funded project)